Chandana1709/Student_Result_Publishing_System/README.md

 - sudo apt install nodejs

 >STEP 2
-  import backup.sql file to local MYSQL.Navigate to the directory where your SQL backup file (backup.sql) is located.
+-import backup.sql file to local MYSQL.Navigate to the directory where your SQL backup file (backup.sql) is located.
 You can use the cd command to change directories if needed.
   your_username: Replace this with your MySQL username.your_database_name: Replace this with the name of the database where you want to import the data.
 - mysql -u your_username -p your_database_name < backup.sql